AP Johnson Blog About Consulting

 With a new year comes new resolutions.
 For me, this used to mean compiling a laundry list of new habits to adopt, and then trying fruitlessly to fulfill them all over the next 12 months.
 Turns out there is such a thing as spreading yourself too thin.Given my rocky track record with new year’s resolutions, a couple years ago I decided to try a new, more focused approach.
 Instead of coming up with a dozen resolutions, I asked myself only two questions:

 Answering these questions forced me to isolate the one thing that mattered the most for each one, and to leave everything else behind.
 The power that comes from this focus is hard to understate — in the two years since I’ve adopted this approach I’ve made more progress toward my goals than I ever have before.The beauty of this process is that you can adjust it to whatever frequency suits you best.
-I ask myself these questions every 6 months to take a pulse on my goals and priorities, and adjust them if needed.
+I ask myself these questions every 6 months or so to take a pulse on my goals and priorities, and adjust them if needed.
 A friend of mine does this every week.
 The key is to find a cadence that helps you maintain your focus and stay motivated as you work toward your biggest goals.Hopefully these questions can help you as much as they’ve helped me.
 With 2023 now upon us, it’s the perfect time to take a step back and ask yourself:What is one thing you could do that would dramatically improve your life?And then do it.

 Join my newsletter to get new posts straight to your inbox:

-AP Johnson — Blog — Lists — About
+AP Johnson Blog About Consulting

 January 2, 2023